Steam trap

+Steam traps are frequently used in industrial steam systems.
+When steam loses energy through friction or heat transfer, it condenses into liquid water.
+This water, called condensate, is harmful to steam systems because it causes energy loss, steam hammers, and corrosion.

 Basic operation

-The operation of a steam trap depends on the difference in properties between steam and condensate.
-Since liquid condensate has a much higher density than gaseous steam, it will tend to accumulate at the lowest possible point in the steam system.
-Steam properties such as density, latent heat, and saturation/boiling point are affected by pressure.
+The design of a steam trap utilizes the difference in properties between steam and condensate.
+Since liquid condensate has a much higher density than gaseous steam, it will tend to accumulate at the lowest point in the system.
+Steam properties such as density, latent heat, and boiling point are affected by pressure.

-Steam traps can be split into three main categories; Mechanical, Thermodynamic, and Thermostatic.
-Each type uses a different operating principle to remove condensate and non-condensable gases and keep steam in the system.
-The vast majority of steam traps in current operation are of the mechanical operated design.
+Steam traps can be split into three main categories: mechanical, thermodynamic, and thermostatic.
+Each type uses a different operating principle to remove condensate and non-condensable gases.

-Steam traps are sized for specific applications based on amount of condensate they can remove, as well as other factors such as the ability to remove air and non-condensable gases.
+Steam traps are sized for specific applications based on the amounts of condensate they can remove as well as other factors such as the ability to remove air and non-condensable gases.

 Types

 Steam traps can be split into three major types: